-Pre-Election Reports.
-An opposed candidate in an upcoming election must file pre-election reports.
-Pre-election reports are due 30 days and 8 days before an election.2 A pre-election report must be received by the appropriate filing authority no later than the report due date.
+An opposed candidate in an upcoming election must file reports of contributions and expenditures 30 days and 8 days before the election.
+Each of these pre-election reports must be received by the appropriate filing authority no later than the report due date.
+(A person who has elected modified reporting and who remains eligible for modified reporting is not required to file these reports.
+See "Modified Reporting" in this guide.)

-An "opposed candidate" is a candidate who has an opponent whose name is printed on the ballot.
-Pre-election reports are not required if a candidate's only opposition is a write-in candidate.3
+An opposed candidate is a candidate who has an opponent whose name is printed on the ballot.
+If a candidate's only opposition is a write-in candidate, that candidate is considered unopposed for filing purposes.
+(Note: A write-in candidate who accepts political contributions or makes political expenditures is subject to the reporting requirements discussed in this guide.)